 Chianti is Italy's premier wine region that spans a number of provinces including Arezzo, Florence and Siena.
 Here you can drive along the "Chiantigiana" or SS 222, a road that takes you around the entire Chianti area, stopping to soak up the scenery and sample the wine.

-World famous wine produced from this area are derived from specific zones: Chianti Classico, Colli Fiorentini, Colli Senesi, Colli Aretini, Colline Pisane, Montalbano, Montespertoli and Rufina.
+World-famous wine produced from this area is derived from specific zones: Chianti Classico, Colli Fiorentini, Colli Senesi, Colli Aretini, Colline Pisane, Montalbano, Montespertoli and Rufina.
 Chianti classic is between the valleys of the Greve, Pesa and Elsa rivers and the Chianti hills.
 The 70,000 hectares of the Chianti Classico region include the districts of Barberino Val d'Elsa, Castellina in Chianti, Castelnuovo Berardenga, Colle Val d'Elsa, Gaiole in Chianti, Greve in Chianti, Impruneta, Monteriggioni, Radda in Chianti, San Gimignano and Tavernelle Val di Pesa.

 Arezzo is an hour south of Florence and was once an important Etruscan city.
 Today it boasts some exceptional Piero della Francesca frescoes and a world-class monthly antique market.
 East of Arezzo, near the Umbrian border, is Piero's home town of Sansepolcro, a modest industrial city with an old core devoted to preserving Piero's great works.
 South of Arezzo stretches the Chiana Valley, where cattle for Florence's famous steaks are raised, and the thriving art city of Cortona, which contains some of Tuscany's finest small museums.